pizzackz/AppSecurityProject/README.md

       working on
       <li>
           <code>__init__.py</code> Defines <code>create_app()</code> that
-          allows our app to run, acts as mdeium for all imports
+          allows our app to run, acts as medium for all imports
       </li>
       <li>
           <code>config.py</code> Defines <code>Config</code> class that